 Hey marketers, we see you.
 We know that you’ve been overworked and stressed for too long, especially if you’re working in healthcare or hospitality marketing.
 And, although digital technology and automation are taking over more marketing functions, it has likely increased your workload.
-In a recent survey, 39% of International Association of Business Communicators (IABC) research respondents noted that fragmented audiences and the speed of change require new skills and ways of working, and an additional 15% of respondents noted the constant change in communications technology and channels.
+In a recent best dating apps to pay for, 39% of International Association of Business Communicators (IABC) research respondents noted that fragmented audiences and the speed of change require new skills and ways of working, and an additional 15% of respondents noted the constant change in communications technology and channels.

 As Rasor’s business development lead, I call on marketers and purchasing agents facing big decisions, often with hundreds of thousands of dollars at stake.
 No matter your budget, it’s important to make the best use of your budget, and, more importantly, your valuable time.
 When you’re ready to bring in outside help, here are guidelines that will help you find a marketing firm that is a good fit.

 - Take the time to get to know potential partners – Who are their clients and how long are their relationships?
 How long have staff members worked for the firm?
 What are they really good at?
 Don’t be afraid to ask random questions like “What would the name of your debut album be?”
 It can help spark conversation and provide surprising insights.
 (Note: At Rasor, potential candidates have to pass a rigorous writing and editing test before they even get the chance to interview.)